jarretebarnett/ecommerceSQL/README.md

 ## Tests

 Users test the application by entering the desired route in the browser entry of Insomnia Core.
 Working routes will return a 200 Status, and the associated information of the route will be displayed in Preview.
-Also, POST and DELETE request functions work appropriately to add or remove product information to the database.
+Also, GET, POST, PUT and DELETE request functions work appropriately to add or remove product information to the database.

 ## Demo